-To inspire everyone who loves walking and raising funds for charity, we set an ambitious challenge for 2021.
-Our plan is to encourage TEN’s supporters to virtually walk, jog or cycle along the Via Egnatia— the ancient, Roman road constructed by Gnaeus Egnatius, the Roman proconsul of Macedonia, who ordered its construction in the 2nd century BC from Durrës (Albania) through North Macedonia and on to Thessaloniki (Greece).
-The Via Egnatia united the Roman colonies of the Southern Balkans and eventually became the vital Silk Road between Europe and Asia.
+To inspire everyone who loves walking and raising funds for TEN, we’ve set an ambitious challenge for 2021.
+Our plan is to encourage supporters to virtually walk, jog or cycle along the Via Egnatia— the ancient, Roman road constructed by Gnaeus Egnatius, the Roman proconsul of Macedonia in the 2nd century BC.
+Gnaeus, (pictured above) will be on hand throughout the challenge to spur you on and keep you on the straight and narrow!
+The route starts from the port of Durrës, Albania, winds through North Macedonia and on to the port of Thessaloniki in Greece.

-The whole walk is divided into 10 stages covering 300 miles (equivalent to 600,000 steps!) following several stretches of the original paved highway.
-The Via Egnatia was built as a coast to coast route that linked the Adriatic with the Aegian and thereby avoiding a long and perilous sea journey.
-The Via Egnatia was used for journeys between Rome in Italy and the ancient Byzantium capital of (Istanbul) in modern-day Turkey.
-It was the ‘motorway’ of its day that enabled commerce, military power and messengers to travel unhindered.
+The whole Via Egnatia walk is divided into 10 stages covering 300 miles (equivalent to 600,000 steps!) along several stretches of the original paved highway.
+As one of the first Roman roads built outside of Italy, the Via Egnatia became the coast to coast route that linked the Adriatic with the Aegean and thereby avoiding the hazards of mountainous terrain and the alternative; a long, uncertain and perilous sea journey.
+The Via Egnatia (sounds like ‘egnartear’) was used for journeys between Rome in Italy and the ancient Byzantium capital of (Istanbul) in modern-day Turkey.
+It was the ‘highway’ of its day that enabled commerce, military power and messengers to travel unhindered.
 The route was frequently used by legions of Roman soldiers, Balkan traders, New Testament apostles, and centuries later by medieval Crusaders to and from the Holy Land.